Scooby Apocalypse: Plot

-In the Nevada Desert, Daphne Blake, host of "Daphne Blake's Mysterious Mysteries" on the Knitting Channel, and Fred Jones, Daphne's best friend and cameraman, are waiting to meet up with a contact for their latest scoop: Doctor Velma Dinkley.
-Velma is one of the chief scientists in a private research facility known as the Complex.
+In the Nevada Desert, Daphne Blake, host of "Daphne Blake's Mysterious Mysteries" on the Knitting Channel, and Fred Jones, Daphne's best friend and cameraman, are waiting to meet up with a contact for their latest scoop: Doctor Velma Dinkley, who is one of the chief scientists in a private research facility known as the Complex.
 When Velma goes to meet the two from an underground entrance, Velma is accidentally attacked by Fred.
 Scooby-Doo, a subject prototype in the Complex's Smart Dog program, and Norville "Shaggy" Rogers, his trainer, are attending the Blazing Man Festival nearby, when Scooby is alerted to Velma's attack.
 Scooby and Shaggy go track Velma, and meet up with her, Daphne, and Fred.
 Velma decides to explain to Daphne why she called her to Nevada, and brings everyone into the Complex.

 Velma explains that the people who founded the Complex (known as the Four) were working on a top-secret project known as Elysium.
 The project involved dispersing self-replicating nanites around the world.
 These nanites would "Transform Humanity", and help rid humans of their primal urges, such as violence and greed, and thereby creating a more peaceful world, one that would work toward the betterment of humanity overall.
-However, Velma learned that the Four modified the nanites' code so that they would be able to control the humans, which is why she decided to reveal the truth.
+Velma, however, learned that the Four modified the nanites' code so that they would be able to control the humans, which is why she decided to reveal the truth.

 While in the Complex's Safe Room, an alarm goes off, alerting Velma that the nanites have been activated on their own, when only the Four can activate them when they are all together in the Complex.
 After leaving the Safe Room, the group learn that the nanites have transformed the majority of the Complex's employees into monster-like creatures (nicknamed Beasties), killing and eating humans who have not transformed.
 After seeing what has happened, the group decides to flee.
 Shaggy remembers one scientist was working on an armored van designed for an apocalypse-like scenario, dubbed the Mystery Machine, which the group uses to flee the Complex.

 While driving away from the Complex, Scooby and Shaggy notice the Blazing Man festival has been completely overrun with Beasties, meaning that the nanite plague was not just contained in one area, as hoped by Velma.
-The group finds a retail store, and use it for food and supplies.
-However, while there, a horde of Beasties come by.
+The group finds a retail store, and use it for food and supplies, but while there, a horde of Beasties come by.
 Scooby is able to distract most of them, but Fred is attacked by one of the Beasties, breaking his leg.
 The group quickly stock up and head to a hospital nearby in order to fix Fred's leg.
 While there, Velma notices that some people who had some technology embedded in them were not affected by the plague.
 The group is able to get Fred's leg fixed up, while Velma is able to get a laptop to hack into the Complex's network and access its files.